Modeled Writing: A Comprehensive Guide For Educators

 Now that we’ve established the strategies and implementation of this concept, let’s dive deeper into the role of teachers.

-Teachers’ Role in Modelled Writing
+Teachers’ Role in Modeled Writing

 In this, the teacher plays a pivotal role in guiding students through the writing process.
 They demonstrate writing in real-time, providing a live example without seeking direct input from students, allowing learners to observe the application of various writing strategies firsthand.